-You can;t make it until you use a third-party iPhone transfer tool.
-The one which is strongly recommended is iMyFone TunesMate iPhone Transfer.
+You can't make it until you use a third-party iPhone transfer tool.
+The one which is strongly recommended is iMyFone TunesMate.
 It supports to transfer non-purchased and purchased music, video and files freely between iPhone and iTunes.
-It’s fully compatible with iOS 11 and available to view and transfer HEIC photos.
+It’s fully compatible with iOS 12 and available to view and transfer HEIC photos.

 - Extract purchases or non-purchases from iPhone to iTunes, computer, external hard drive, etc.

-- Transfer to/from iTunes: Enrich iTunes library from unlimited iDevices; Sync iTunes library to iPhone without any damage to the data on iPhone.
+- Transfer to/from iTunes: Enlarge your iTunes library by unlimited devices and sync your iTunes library to iPhone which won't damage the data on iPhone.

 - Restore iTunes library even after it crashes, without losing any data.

-- Received lots of positive feedback from famous media, like Geekreply, getintopc.com, tricksworldzz.com, etc.
+- Received lots of positive feedback from famous media, including Geekreply, getintopc.com, tricksworldzz.com, etc.

 How to Transfer Non-Purchased Music from iPhone/iPad/iPod to iTunes

 Step 1.
-Download and install iMyFone TunesMate on your computer.
+Download then install iMyFone TunesMate on your PC/Mac.
 Launch it to begin.
 Connect your iPhone.

 Step 2.
-Click on the “Music” tab.
+Tab the “Music” tab.
 This will display the music that is currently stored on your device.
 Select all of the non-purchased music that you want to have transferred.

 Step 3.
 Next, click on the “Export” button at the top, followed by clicking on “Export to iTunes”.